-Authorized by the Water Quality Improvement Act (WQIA) of 1998, the Nutrient Management Program protects water quality in the Chesapeake Bay and its tributaries by ensuring that farmers and urban land managers apply fertilizers, animal waste and other nutrient sources in an effective and environmentally sound manner.
+The Nutrient Management Program protects water quality in the Chesapeake Bay and its tributaries by ensuring that farmers and urban land managers apply fertilizers, animal manure and other nutrient sources in an effective and environmentally sound manner.
 The program receives guidance from the Nutrient Management Advisory Committee, which includes representatives from agricultural interests, environmental groups, the turfgrass industry, biosolids firms, the University of Maryland, and a host of local, state and government agencies.

-All farmers grossing $2,500 a year or more or livestock producers with 8,000 pounds or more of live animal weight are required to follow nutrient management plans when fertilizing crops and managing animal waste.
-These science-based plans help protect water quality by taking into account a variety of factors to determine how much fertilizer, manure or other nutrient sources may be safely applied to crops to achieve yields and prevent excess nutrients from impacting waterways.
-Nutrient management plans are required for all agricultural land used to produce plants, food, feed, fiber, animals or other agricultural products.
+Farmers are required to follow nutrient management plans when fertilizing crops and managing animal waste.
+These plans specify how much fertilizer, manure or other nutrient sources may be safely applied to crops to achieve yields and prevent excess nutrients from impacting waterways.
+Nutrient management plans generally are required for all agricultural land used to produce plants, food, feed, fiber, animals or other agricultural products.

 MDA’s nutrient management specialists verify that farmers are following their plans, conduct site visits, and investigate complaints involving manure and other nutrient sources.
 Violators face fines and penalties of up to $2,000 a year and loss of MDA cost-share grants.

 On October 15, 2012, MDA’s Revised Nutrient Management Regulations became effective.
 The revised regulations modify how a farm nutrient management plan is developed and implemented and change the way organic nutrient sources and other materials are managed.
-The new requirements—which will be phased in over the next several years—are designed to help Maryland meet nitrogen reduction goals spelled out in its Watershed Implementation Plan (WIP) for the Chesapeake Bay.
+The requirements—which will be phased in over the next several years—will help Maryland meet nutrient reduction goals outlined in its Watershed Implementation Plan (WIP) for the Chesapeake Bay.
 Farmers and consultants click here to learn more.